curityio/username-password-authenticator/doc/authentication.md

 After authentication, a username cookie is written by the user preferences manager.\
 The browser may also prompt the user to save their password.\
-If accepted then password autofill will work on subsequent logins.
+If accepted, then password autofill will work on subsequent logins.

 ## Code Behavior